© Crown copyright 2020

-Please note that we will share a copy of your complaint with the authorising body unless you specifically request that we do not do this.
+We will share a copy of your complaint with the authorising body unless you specifically request that we do not do this.

 27. What action will you take?

-We will not generally intervene directly in an ongoing complaint about an insolvency practitioner or compel either the practitioner or the regulator concerned to take a particular course of action.
+We will not generally intervene directly in an ongoing complaint about an insolvency practitioner or compel either the practitioner or the authorising body concerned to take a particular course of action.
 However, the Secretary of State does have a range of powers that can be used to give a direction, publicly reprimand or impose a fine on an authorising body, or to take action through the court to sanction an insolvency practitioner.
 These powers are only likely to be used in exceptional circumstances; for example, where they would protect the public interest.